apache/nuttx/configs/sabre-6quad/README.txt

                                    PMD_SECT_DOM(0) | PMD_SECT_XN)
      #define MMU_STRONGLY_ORDERED (PMD_TYPE_SECT | PMD_SECT_AP_RW1 | \

 3. Assertions.
 On a fatal assertions, other CPUs need to be stopped.
+The SCR, however, only supports disabling CPUs 1 through 3.
+Perhaps if the assertion occurs on CPUn, n > 0, then it should use and SGI to perform the assertion on CPU0 always.
+From CPU0, CPU1-3 can be disabled.

 4. Caching probabaly interferes with spinlocks as they are currently implemented.
    Waiting on a cached copy of the spinlock may result in a hang or a failure to